Unlock Boundless Opportunities with a Doctorate from Rutgers in Counseling and Psychiatric Rehabilitation

 Program Objectives:

-1. Fulfill leadership roles in the disciplines of psychiatric rehabilitation and counseling, advocating for the disciplines and the individuals served by the disciplines.
+- Fulfill leadership roles in the counseling field, advocating for the discipline and the individuals served by the discipline.

-2. Plan, conduct, and defend original research that creates or tests new concepts, hypotheses, models, and/or theories that contribute to the advancement of psychiatric rehabilitation and/or counseling disciplines.
+- Plan, conduct, and defend original research that creates or tests new concepts, hypotheses, models, and/or theories that contribute to the advancement of the counseling field.

-5. Collaborate with others to advance the scientific bases of knowledge in psychiatric rehabilitation and counseling via ongoing research and scholarship.
+- Collaborate with others to advance the scientific bases of knowledge in counseling and counselor education via ongoing research and scholarship.

-6. Critically review, appraise, and synthesize relevant published literature.
+- Critically review, appraise, and synthesize relevant published literature related to counseling and counselor education.

 Accreditation